SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ##### Reversals

 In cases where you need to do reversals, this will be performed by the super merchant.
-The reversal amount will be charged from the sub merchants prefix.
+The reversal amount will be charged from the sub merchants subsite number.
 If the sub merchants balance is 0 (zero), the super merchant will be invoiced.
 The super merchant will in turn have to invoice this amount to the sub merchant.

 [attachement-1]: /assets/documents/testredovisning-payexcheckout.pdf
 [balance-report-sbp-pdf]: /assets/documents/r1234-0001-redov.service.pdf